 What Is Extended Advertising?

-Extended advertising, as its name suggests, expands the advertising process beyond the three primary channels to also include the 37 data channels.
-When used for this purpose, these 37 channels are referred to as secondary advertising channels.
+Extended advertising, as its name suggests, expands the advertising process beyond the three primary channels to also include the 37 general purpose channels.
+When used for this purpose, these 37 general purpose channels are referred to as secondary advertising channels.

 How Extended Advertising Works

 Extended advertising works by transmitting the extended advertising indication packet and its auxiliary packet(s).
-The extended advertising indication packet is the ADV_EXT_IND packet, transmitted on the primary channels (37, 38, and 39).
+The extended advertising indication packet is the ADV_EXT_IND packet, transmitted on the primary channels (CH37, CH38, and CH39).

 The ADV_EXT_IND packet is a short packet that only contains the header information, including an auxiliary pointer (AuxPtr).
 The AuxPtr provides the channel index for the secondary channel where the auxiliary packet will be transmitted and the offset to the start time of the auxiliary packet.